awesometoast/apacheep/README.md

 # Apacheep
 It's a simple Docker image for Apache 2.4 and PHP 8.1, running on the latest Ubuntu release.
-It also includes git and Composer.
+Think LAMP minus the "M".
+It includes git, npm, and Composer.

 ## Introduction
 I work with and build a lot of LAMP applications.
 Many of them use a hosted database, so I don't always need the "M" in the LAMP stack.
 I created this to quickly spin up new instances of PHP applications for development or production.